0804EshitaSharma/e-commerce-app/README.md

 Eshita Sharma

 1. Top Navbar:
    - Developed the Navbar component with search, user-account, shopping cart, and wishlist icons.

 2. User Authentication with password assistance:
    - Created user login/sign-up forms and integrated with Firebase that supports user login/logout and password reset features.

+3. User Account page
+   - Used private routes to block guest users from accessing the wishlist and add-to-cart pages.
+   - User information was integrated with a Redux user store and MongoDB, and a user profile page was made that displays user information by reading from the database and offers the ability to change profile information like updating mobile number,adding address and updating passwords.

 Florence Situ